ryanatkn/gro/src/docs/dev.md

 and Gro integrates more concerns like [tasks](../task/README.md).
 See below for [a deeper comparison to Snowpack](#comparison-to-snowpack).

-For production, Gro uses Rollup to produce efficient bundles.
+For production, Gro has [optional adapters](build.md) that use Rollup to produce efficient bundles.
 The result is the best of both worlds: fast iteration with straightforward builds during development, and uncompromising efficiency and flexibility for production.